ArthurZey/arthurzey.github.io/_pages/one-good-thing.md

 {:toc}
 {::options toc_levels="2" /}

+## 2022-05-27
+### The Good Thing
+Finally made it to LA on our roadtrip!
+### What It Means to Me

+### What It Says about Me

 ## 2022-05-25
 ### The Good Thing
 Woke up early of my own accord to get work done.
+Got to see Sasha for microblading and dinner and puppers!
 ### What It Means to Me

 ### What It Says about Me